-But what if I wake up to a grey, cloudy, and windy day – you know, that kind of day, where you wear many layers of clothing to keep warm.
-Yes, my friend – even when you can’t see or feel the sun, it is always there.
+But what if I wake up to a grey and cloudy day?
+Even on those days, when you can’t see or feel the sun, it’s always there.
 In fact, up to 80% of the sun’s rays can pass through clouds and cause skin damage – and worst of all passes through windows of your house or car.
 So, rain or shine – make sure to always stay protected.

 Chemical vs. mineral sunscreens

-The main difference, however, is their ingredients.
+The main difference is their ingredients.
 Mineral sun protection contains titanium dioxide and zinc oxide whilst chemical sun protection includes organic and more active ingredients.

 So, which one is better for you?
 Well, that depends on what you prefer.
 To help you tick off your box, we’ve put together a list of each characteristic for chemical and mineral sun protection: